 The price, image and product description for your advert are pulled from your original eBay listing.
-In that sense, it's a actually a very simple process, provided all of the correct pieces are in place to begin with.
+In that sense, it’s actually a very simple process, provided all of the correct pieces are in place to begin with.

-It’s simple to promote multiple listings with bulk uploads.
 You also have complete control over the length of your campaigns.
 Stop or start your ads whenever you want.

 It’s still crucial that your listings themselves are optimized for conversions.
 Otherwise, your Promoted Listings are not going to see a return.